msys2/msys2.github.io/docs/index.md

     Total Installed Size:  44.25 MiB
     Net Upgrade Size:       3.01 MiB

     :: Proceed with installation?
-[Y/n] Y
+[Y/n]
     [... downloading and installation continues ...]
     ```

 7. Now MSYS2 is ready for you.
-You probably will want to install some tools and the mingw-w64 GCC to start compiling:
+You will probably want to install some tools and the mingw-w64 GCC to start compiling:

     ````
     $ pacman -S --needed base-devel mingw-w64-x86_64-toolchain